vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 However, nothing prevents us from using the network comprised of hundreds of nodes.

 Let's start with defining our program in the DDlog language.
-In our program we need to supply source node, destination node, and a link status between them.
 Now we are ready to define our input relation :code:`Links`.
 Let's create a file called :code:`t1_reachability_monitor.dl` and add there a following line representing input relation for our reachability monitor:

 .. code-block::

     input relation Links(src: string, dst: string, link_status: bool)

 However, for the reachability monitor to be useful it also should provide some output and not just ingest the data.